ssun1116/ssun1116.github.io/_publications/An integrative single-cell atlas to explore the cellular and temporal specificity of neurological disorder genes during human brain development.md

 paperurl: 'https://ssun1116.github.io/files/paper1.pdf'
 ---

-This study presents a comprehensive single-cell atlas of the developing human brain, integrating data from 393,060 single cells across multiple developmental stages, from the fetal period to late adulthood.
-It highlights the temporal and spatial dynamics of disorder risk genes, such as those associated with autism and developmental delay, across neuronal and glial lineages.
-The findings provide valuable insights into the molecular mechanisms underlying brain development and its link to neurological disorders, offering a robust resource for future research in neurodevelopment and disease pathogenesis.
+This study introduces a single-cell atlas of the developing human brain, spanning 393,060 cells from fetal stages to adulthood.
+It reveals the temporal and spatial dynamics of disorder risk genes, providing insights into brain development and its connection to neurological disorders, and serves as a valuable resource for neurodevelopmental research.